acuminous/yadda/README.md

   blah blah blah
 ```
 Indentation is optional as are blank lines.

+## Current Version
+**DANGER WILL ROBINSON!!!**

+Yadda 0.3.0 is the current verison.
+It contains breaking API changes from the previous (0.2.2) version.
+See the release notes for more details

 ## What we're working on next
  * Asynchronous support - see [workaround](https://github.com/acuminous/yadda/issues/5) curtesy of Stewart Armbrecht